 Workflows extend this concept by providing a structured sequence of steps or prompts at the trajectory level, guiding the model through a series of interconnected tasks or actions.

-To execute a workflow, users simply invoke it in Cascade using the /[workflow-name] command.
+To execute a Workflow, users simply invoke it in Cascade using the /[workflow-name] command.

-Upon invocation, Cascade sequentially processes each step defined in the workflow, performing actions or generating responses as specified.
+Upon invocation, Cascade sequentially processes each step defined in the Workflow, performing actions or generating responses as specified.

 How to create a Workflow